Kong/docs.konghq.com/app/enterprise/1.3-x/systemd.md

 ## Customize the Kong Enterprise unit file

-The official systemd service is located at `/lib/systemd/system/kong-enterprise-edition.service`.
+Once the Kong Enterprise installation is finished, the official systemd service will be located at `/etc/kong/kong-enterprise-edition.service`.
+For convenience, this file will be copied to `/lib/systemd/system/kong-enterprise-edition.service` by default if the directory `/lib/systemd/system/` exists.
 For scenarios where customizations are needed (for example, configuring Kong or modifying the service file behavior), we recommend to create another service at `/etc/systemd/system/kong-enterprise-edition.service` to avoid conflicts upon reinstalling or upgrading Kong Enterprise.

 All environment variables prefixed with `KONG_` and capitalized will override the settings specified in the `/etc/kong/kong.conf.default` file.
 For example: `log_level = debug` in the .conf file translates to the `KONG_LOG_LEVEL=debug` environment variable.